elcodedocle/gplusraffle/README.md

 ### Motivation

-Doing an in-site "manual" raffle may be way easier, but doing it online it's waaay cooler! (for nerds like me :-))
+Doing an in-site "manual" raffle may be way easier, but doing it online is waaay cooler! (for nerds like me :-))

 (Also, I needed to get to know better the latest google PHP client API, what